Mitochondrial Diseases can be classified in a number of different ways.

 Are other tissues involved other than those for which we see a neurologist?

-Treatment of MELAS 3243A>G Is there anything that can be done to help patients with the 3243A>G mutation?
+Treatment of m.3243A>G Is there anything that can be done to help patients with the m.3243A>G mutation?

+A key point is for patients to know that they harbour the mutation and to carry information about it with them, in case they need to consult out-of-hours medical services who are unfamiliar with the disorder.
 Treatment takes several forms in patients with this condition.
 One of the most important aspects is to make sure that we pick up any complications of the illness at an early stage.
-For example, it is extremely helpful to have hearing aids in patients that are suffering from deafness.
+For example, referral to an audiology department for hearing assessment may be appropriate and it is extremely helpful to have hearing aids in patients that are suffering from deafness.

 It is also worth patients being aware that they have a tendency to develop diabetes and therefore having a good diet and monitoring of blood sugar is an important component of trying to prevent the development of diabetes.
 If diabetes does develop, then it should be treated as with other patients with diabetes although probably without the early use of a drug called Metformin.

-For the episodes of encephalopathy or stroke-like episodes, there is no really well defined way to treat these conditions.
+For the episodes of encephalopathy or stroke-like episodes, there is no really well defined way to treat these conditions at present.
 There have been trials of a drug called L-Arginine in Japan but it is still uncertain as to whether or not this is beneficial to patients.

-In our own centres we try to ensure that patients have adequate fluids, that any infections are treated promptly and that they are investigated with an EEG to make sure that they are not having constant seizures.
-Any seizures that develop are treated very aggressively to stop the seizures becoming much worse and perhaps leading to stroke-like episodes.Back to top
+In our own centres we try to ensure that patients have adequate fluids, that any infections are treated promptly and that seizures are treated aggressively.
+An EEG and brain MRI should be performed if possible.Back to top

 This is also a common genetic fault causing Mitochondrial Disease.
 When present it frequently runs in families, showing a pattern of maternal inheritance.
 In patients with this particular mitochondrial DNA mutation, there are very variable clinical features.